ahauser16/jobly-server/readme.md

 ### Adding Job Model, Routes, and Tests

-Add a model for jobs — you can pattern-match this from the companies model.
+- [x] Add a model for jobs — you can pattern-match this from the companies model.

-Updating a job should never change the ID of a job, nor the company associated with a job.
+- [x] Updating a job should never change the ID of a job, nor the company associated with a job.

-Write tests for the model.
+- [x] Write tests for the model.

-Add routes for jobs.
+- [x] Add routes for jobs in `jobs.js` located in the `routes` folder.
 The same routes should be handled as we did for companies (for now, omit the special filtering on the **_GET /_** route), with the same security requirements (anyone can get the jobs, but only admins can add, update, or delete them).
 Make sure you suitably validate incoming data.

-Write tests for the routes.
+- [ ] Write tests for the routes in `jobs.test.js`.

 [Back to TOC](#jobly-table-of-contents)